vdbrink/vdbrink.github.io/projects/packages-mailbox-allux-600.md

 ## Automations

 This package box is not smart by itself, but it was easy to make it smart.\
-I have already a Zigbee netwerk up and running, so I added two contact sensors inside the box.
+I have already a Zigbee network up and running, so I added two contact sensors inside the box.
 Created automations for notifications and added the status to my dashboard.

 ### Notification when a package is delivered